UniMath/Schools/2017-12-Birmingham/README.md

 Notice that the system issues a lot of warnings about notation conflicts of the UniMath library.

-The underlying Coq version is supposed to be 8.8.0.
+The underlying Coq version is supposed to be at least 8.8.0.